DiegoHermosa/PTBusArrivalStatus-Final/README.md

 # Capstone: Bus Arrival Status to Stop
 ### Business Understanding: ###
+The Public Transportation Companies deal daily with the challenge to ensure their buses be on time in every Stop so passengers can reach their destinations on time too.
+Sometimes, some factors like the traffic, weather and peak hours avoid meet that goal.

+**Research question:**

-Can the Public Tranportation Bus Arrival to Stop be predicted as On Time, Early Or Late?
+Can the Public Transportation Bus Arrival to Stop be predicted as On Time, Early Or Late?

+**Why this question is important?**

+Be able to predict the Stop Bus Arrival Status with high accuracy will be very helpful to the users who can plan better their trips.
+For companies this can be very benefitial so they provide this status in the several platform and services they offer to users:
+   - App-Based Tracking: Provide real-time bus arrival information, like the Miami-Dade Transit app
+   - Digital Displays at Stops: Some bus stops have digital displays that show expected arrival information.
+   - Text-Based Alerts: Some transit authorities offer text message alerts that notify users of bus arrival information.

 ### Data: ###
 The data comes from the Public Trasportation History database that the company I work for has developed for a Public Transportation Company.
 The database is updated daily with the information about: